Julia Ogden

 Not Recommended

-Royal Canin wet cat food receives the Cat Food Advisor rating, 2 stars.
+Royal Canin wet cat product range is made of fourteen recipes which all receive the Cat Food Advisor rating, 2 stars.

 Royal Canin has a variety of wet products tailored to a cat’s individual needs, whether they live indoors or are more adventurous explorers outside.
 However, we have marked it down, as many of the recipes contain a number of controversial ingredients.